rsearls/blog-posts/microprofile-config-outOfBox/blog/blog.md

 intents and purposes it is a ready-only value.
 There is no filter in the application, so FilterConfigSource is empty.

-According to the specification I should be able to declare a higher precedent property for any of the properties in the ConfigSources.
+According to Microprofile-Configuration rules I should be able to declare a higher precedent property for any of the properties in the RESTEasy ConfigSources.
 Lets test it out.

 I'm picking property resteasy.preferJacksonOverJsonB to change because it will not impact the running of this application.